willy-wagtail/raspberrypi-pihole/README.md

 (Go to the next section if you want to start Pihole with Unbound.
 This is for starting Pihole in docker.)

-Use the docker-compose.yaml in the above links.
+Using the `docker-compose.yaml` file from https://hub.docker.com/r/pihole/pihole/ as reference, create the file by running `touch docker-compose.yml`, then `sudo nano docker-compose.yml` to open the file in an editor, and finally copy pasting the contents in.

-Edit the file to uncomment the environment property `WEBPASSWORD` and point it to the host's environment variable - i.e. `WEBPASSWORD: $PIHOLE_PASSWORD`.
-If we don't give it a password, a random one will be generated.
+Edit the file to uncomment the environment property `WEBPASSWORD` and point it to an environment variable - i.e. `WEBPASSWORD: $PIHOLE_PASSWORD`.
+Note that if we don't give it a password, a random one will be generated which you can find in the pihole startup logs.

-The docker-compose.yml sets pihole's password to whatever the environment variable `$PIHOLE_PASSWORD` is.
-Set it on the pi by running: `export PIHOLE_PASSWORD=’<password>’`.
-A more permanent alternative is to create a file in the same directory as the docker-compose.yaml called `.env` by running `touch .env`, then go into the file using an editor by running `sudo nano .etc` and add your environment variables - e.g. `PIHOLE_PASSWORD=password`.
+Now pihole's web UI password will be set to whatever the environment variable `$PIHOLE_PASSWORD` is.
+You can set it on the pi by running: `export PIHOLE_PASSWORD=’<password>’`.
+A more permanent alternative is to create a file in the same directory as the docker-compose.yml file called `.env` by running `touch .env`, then go into the file using an editor by running `sudo nano .etc` and add your environment variables - e.g. `PIHOLE_PASSWORD=password`.

-Run the `docker-compose.yml` in `/docker-pihole` directory using command `docker-compose up -d`.
+In the directory where the `docker-compose.yml` is in, run `docker-compose up -d`.
+You can find new container's id by running `docker ps -a`.
+Using the container id, you can use it to tail the logs as it starts up using `docker logs -f <docker container id>`.

 ### Start Pihole and Unbound in a single container

 Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi.git`.
 It will clone the files into `/raspberry` directory, where you will find the docker-compose.yml file.
 We will now refer to the `pihole-unbound` service in the docker-compose.yml.

-Change directories to be in the `/raspberrypi` directory by running, for example, `cd raspberrypi`.
+> Note that this uses my own docker image on docker hub.
+To not rely on me, create your own by `cd /raspberry/pihole-unbound` directory where the Dockerfile is found.
+Log into docker `docker login` with your dockerhub username and password.
+You can then build and push your own image to your own dockerhub using `docker build -t <your_docker_hub_username>/pihole-unbound`, then `docker push <your_docker_hub_username>/pihole-unbound`.
+With your own image, change the `image` in the `docker-compose.yml` to `<your_docker_hub_username>/pihole-unbound:latest`.

-Create a `.env` file by running `sudo touch .env` in the same directory as the docker-compose.yml file.
+In the directory where the `docker-compose.yml` is (i.e. `/raspberrypi`), create a `.env` file by running `sudo touch .env`.
 Populate it with the following environment variables which are referred to by the docker-componse.yml file:

 ```
 PIHOLE_PASSWORD=password